faircloth-lab/phyluce/docs/daily-use/daily-use-1-quality-control.rst

             stats/
                 genus_species2-adapter-contam.txt

-You are now ready to move onto processing the cleaned read data.
+You are now ready to move onto :ref:`Assembly` of the cleaned read data.